SAP-archive/teched2020-DAT164/exercises/ex1_combine_reviews_and_master_data/README.md

 # Exercise 1 - Combine Reviews and Master Data

-In this exercise, you will...
+In this exercise, you will combine data for S3 and HANA.

 ## Level 2 Heading